wolfeidau/wolfeidau_site/content/post/2022-07-23-my-development-environment.md

 tags = [ "golang", "development", "aws", "vscode" ]
 +++

-I was inspired by others to capture some of the tools I use working as a software developer professionally, along with a healthy dash of out of work time hacking.
+I was inspired by others to document the tools I use working as a software developer professionally, and hacking on side projects out side of work.

-One thing which is maybe a little unusual is I work on an Apple Mac, but my personal machine which I often develop out of hours is a Linux laptop running [PopOS](https://pop.system76.com/).
+One thing to note is in my day job I work on an Apple Mac, but my personal machine is a Linux laptop running [PopOS](https://pop.system76.com/).
 I find using Linux as a desktop ensures I have a good feel for the operating system I use most in production, and I like using it for IoT development as pretty much everything works on it.

-On a whole over the years I have moved to a more minimal setup, primarily to keep things simple, less is easier to maintain and also easier to share with colleagues.
+On a whole over the years I have moved to a more minimal setup, primarily to keep things simple, **less** is easier to maintain, easier to share, and more likely to be adopted by others.

 The stack I work with professionally is pretty varied, but can be summarized as:

 * [Amazon Web Services (AWS)](https://aws.amazon.com/), I work primarily this cloud platform in my day job
 * [Cloudformation](https://aws.amazon.com/cloudformation/), native AWS infrastructure deployment
-* [Go](https://go.dev), tooling and apis, backend services
+* [Go](https://go.dev), great language for building tools, apis, and backend services
 * [Python](https://www.python.org/), used for cloud orchestration, scripting and machine learning
-* [NodeJS](https://nodejs.org/en/) using [Typescript](https://www.typescriptlang.org/), for web development
+* [NodeJS](https://nodejs.org/en/) often using [Typescript](https://www.typescriptlang.org/), for frontend development
 * [Git](https://git-scm.com/), used for all things source code

 ## CLI Tools